viet34tqc/notebook/interview.md

   <li>It forms a HTTP request</li>
   <li>To reach the host, it first needs to translate the human readable host into an IP number, and it does this by doing a DNS lookup on the host</li>
   <li>Then a socket needs to be opened from the user's computer to that IP number, on the port specified (most often port 80)</li>
-  <li>When a connection is open, the HTTP request is sent to the host</li>
+  <li>When a connection is open, the HTTP request is sent to the server</li>
-  <li>The host forwards the request to the web server (most often Apache) configured to listen on the specified port
+  <li>server host forwards the request to the web server (most often Apache) configured to listen on the specified port
   The server inspects the request (most often only the path), and launches the server plugin needed to handle the request (corresponding to the server language you use, PHP, Java, .NET, Python?)</li>
   <li>The plugin gets access to the full request, and starts to prepare a HTTP response.</li>
   <li>To construct the response, a database is (most likely) accessed.</li>